abdulrehman764/car-recommendation-system/README.md

 # Lambda Function - Machine Learning based Car Recommendation System

 ## Overview
-This repository contains a serverless AWS Lambda function for small car recommendations based on a k-nearest neighbors machine learning model.
+This repository contains a serverless AWS Lambda function for car recommendations based on a k-nearest neighbors machine learning model.
 The application utilizes Python 3.7 and leverages the scikit-learn library for machine learning functionalities.
 The model is trained on a dataset with features such as Credit Score, ID Type, Marital Status, Gender, Employment Type, and Car Make.

 ## Functionality
 - **load_features:** This function loads the required dataset and one-hot encodes categorical columns.
 It then loads a pre-trained k-nearest neighbors model from a pickled file (`nearest_neighbors_model2.pkl`).